Société Mokta El Hadid: Other operations

-As of 1878 the company had also opened the Korezza, Bou-Hamra and Marouaina mines.
+As of 1878 the company had also opened the Kareza, Bou H'amra and Marouania mines.

 Before the Mokta deposits started showing signs of running out Alphonse Parran obtained the deposit of Rar El Baroud near Béni Saf in 1879.

 The ore in the Béni Saf region near Montagnac (now named Remchi) is hematite with 2% manganese.

 Between 1867 and 1947 the region produced 30 million metric tons of ore.

 Alphonse Parran was also involved in one of the first iron ore mines in Kryvbas (then Russia, now Ukraine) in 1881 and the Gafsa phosphate deposits in Tunisia in 1886.

 In Tunisia as of 1893 the company owned concessions at Ras Radjid, Bou lanague, Dj Bellif and Ganara in the Kroumine between Tabarka and Cap Serrat.

 The ores, which had not yet been worked, were brown and red hematites with an average of 50% iron.

 By 1895 the company had bought all the iron ore beds in the Ouelhasses Cheragas ore district of Algeria apart from Boukourdan.

 These included the Das rih and Bar el Baroud beds of Béni Saf, and the Ten Kreut, Djed el Haouraia and Sidi-safi groups of ore beds.

 Only the Bar el Baroud was being worked, using open-cut mining to extract ore with at least 55% iron.

 The port of Béni Saf was operated privately by the company, which had built it and had a 99-year lease.

 Estimated output was 291,547 metric tons in 1892 and 203,338 tons in 1893.

 Destinations, in order, were England, the Netherlands, France, the US and Belgium.

 The company obtained the Boukhadra deposits near the Tunisian border in 1902.

 In the period from 1900 to 1930 the company was among the powerful capitalist groups in the French colonial empire that provided exceptional rates of profit.

 Alphonse Parran was succeeded as head of the company in 1900 by Édouard de Billy (1866–1919).

 Billy was replaced in 1918 by Charles-Émile Heurteau (1878–1961), who took the simple title of Director while Léon de Nervo (1873–1973), the heir of Paulin Talabot, took the title of Managing Director.

 Léon de Nervo was also president of the Société Commerciale de Navigation, which operated three 6,800 ton cargo vessels that carried North African iron ore to European ports and to the US.

 Heurteau left in the 1920s to take a position as Managing Director at the Marles coal mines.

 André Duby joined as chief engineer of technical services in 1927, then became co-director with Léon de Nervo, and sole director in the 1940s.

 From 1901 the company began using Moroccan workers in its Béni Saf mines.

 The Compagnie des mines du Djebel-Djerissa was created in 1899 with a capital of 4.5 million francs divided into 9,000 shares of 500 francs.